torkleyy/egui_field_editor/README.md

 ## Implement `EguiInspect` yourself
 The crate provides many default implementation of functions to edit basic types.
-So implementing in simple case is pretty straightforward.
+So implementing in simple cases is pretty straightforward.

 For example:
 ```rust